vantagdotes/scriptify/README.md

 ## Support

-If you need support or have any questions about this plugin, you can contact me through my email [jose@jtax.dev](mailto:jose@jtax.dev).
+If you need support or have any questions about this plugin, you can contact me through my email [hey@vantag.es](mailto:hey@vantag.es).

 ## Example